Call 949 494-6571 for Violations

 Your Support is Crucial

-- Support our New Marine ReservesYour support is critical if they are to succeed.
+- Support our Marine ReservesYour support is critical if they are to succeed.
 The Bluebelt is spreading the word -educating and inspiring both residents and visitors to nurture and care for these special places.
-We are helping with the MPA Watch coordinated by OC Coastkeeper and will be contributing financially to the city-wide effort.
+Watch our educational videocontaining great information about our Marine Protected Areas and stunning photos of Laguna’s special marine life.You can also help with MPA Watch coordinated by OC Coastkeeper supporting Department of Fish and Wildlife regulations and our City’s effort to protect our MPAs.
 Click Here to Join Us.

 Read About More Actions to Take